starton-io/evm-mock-server/README.md

 - [ ] Create scenarios with list of block and a fork
 - [ ] Find edge cases for test
 - [ ] Test server with different latency values
+- [ ] Error when we have more than 1000 object from json length

 ## License